RJonMshka/CS474Homework1/README.md

         SetField("f1", Variable("a") ),
         SetField("f2", Variable("b") ),
     ),
-    PublicMethod(                                           // defining a public method
+    Method(                                           // defining a public method
         "m2",
+        PublicAccess(),
         ParamsExp(),
         Field("f2")
     )
 ).eval
 ```

-### ClassDefThatExtends(cName: String, superClass: SetExpression, classExpArgs: SetExpression*)
+### ClassDef(className: String, classExpArgs: SetExpression*) [with `Extends` functionality]
-The `ClassDefThatExtends` expression is used to create or define new classes similar to `ClassDef`.
-However, with this, you will have the ability to create a class by inheriting some other class. `className` represents the name of the class which will be stored in the binding environment.
-In the correct referencing environment, use can reference this class again with this `className`.
-And `superClass` will be the reference to the class which this class is going to inherit. `classExpArgs` are a Sequence of SetExpression representing Class members like Fields, Methods, Constructor, etc.
+### Extends(classRef: SetExpression)
+The `ClassDef` can be used to inherit another class with just specifying one `Extends` expression with the above signature in the body of the class.
+This expression can only appear once and can only take one class reference as argument.
+This means that a class can only inherit a single class.

 Syntax/Code Example:
 ```
-ClassDefThatExtends(
+ClassDef(
     "ClassTwo",
-    ClassRef("ClassOne"),                               // Parent class's reference
+    Extends(ClassRef("ClassOne")),                               // Parent class's reference
     CreatePublicField("f1"),                             // Field creation
     CreateProtectedField("f2"),
     Constructor(                                          // defining Constructor